Robert Abercrombie Pringle

-Robert Abercrombie Pringle (December 15, 1855 – January 9, 1922) was a Canadian lawyer and politician.
+Robert Abercrombie Pringle (15 December 1855 – 9 January 1922) was a Canadian lawyer and politician.

-Born in Cornwall, Canada West, the son of J. F. Pringle and Isabella Fraser, Pringle was educated in public and high schools and Queen's University.
+Born in Cornwall, Canada West, the son of Jacob Farrand Pringle and Isabella Fraser, (daughter of Col. Alexander Fraser), Pringle was educated in public and high schools and Queen's University.
 A lawyer, he was treasurer of the town of Cornwall.
 A Conservative in politics, he served in the House of Commons from 1900 to 1908.

 He was elected to the House of Commons of Canada for Cornwall and Stormont in the 1900 federal election.
 A Conservative, he was re-elected in the 1904 election but was defeated in 1908.